mrpotatosanta/bo1-zombies-autosplitter/README.md

 # [Download v1.4.0 (Latest Release)](https://github.com/mrpotatosanta/bo1-zombies-autosplitter/releases/download/v1.4.0/bo1-zombies-autosplitter-1.4.0.zip)

 > [!WARNING]
-> Skipping the map loading screen using a controller (X/A Button) will often break splitting functionality for that game. **Use your mouse's Left Click to skip skip for best results.**
+> Skipping the map loading screen using a controller (X/A Button) will often break splitting functionality for that game. **Use your mouse's Left Click to skip for best results.**

 > [!NOTE]
 > Current version does **not** split correctly on the map **Moon**.
 Teleporting to and from No Man's Land breaks the round transition logic.